bruno-jensen/bruno-jensen/README.md

 - :dart: I´m looking for collaboration in Integer Programming, Mixed Integer Programming, Linear Programming and heuristics applied to real world problems.

-- I work remotely with operations research and data science projects.
+- I work remotely in operations research and data science projects.

 - 📫 You can contact me at brunojen@gmail.com, in English or Portuguese.